jamie33o/Project2/README.md

 User Story 3:

-As a player, I want to be able to see the score during the game
+As a player, I want to be able to see other players score during the game

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|